With only very few exceptions, women can be trained with the

 muscle mass are essentially the same between sexes.

-Much of the differences in strength between men and women
+Much of the difference in strength between men and women can

-can be attributed to women's smaller stature, lower percentage
+be attributed to women's smaller stature, lower percentage of

 and 72% respectively of a man's strength.
 Women's world records